Apil120/Project_BCA/README.md

-Simple blog generator in python using Serpapi, langchain and Openai.
+Simple blog generator in python using DuckDuckGo, langchain and Openai.